-For data stored in a database, we can use the encryption functionality built into the database.
-For example, our Postgres integration supports SSL-encrypted connections.
+For data replicated from a database, we can use the encryption functionality built into the database.

-For databases that don’t support encryption, or if encryption isn’t activated on a database, we can transport the data through an SSH tunnel to ensure it stays secure.
-After we receive your data, it will not leave our network without being encrypted.
+For databases that don’t support encryption, or if encryption isn’t activated, we can transport the data through an SSH tunnel.
+After we receive your data, it won’t leave our network without being encrypted.

 Before your data is loaded into your data warehouse, it passes through Stitch’s secure infrastructure.
 This is a closed network protected by multi-factor authentication and accessible only to qualified members of our engineering team.
 On rare occasions, our engineers may need to read or move the data while it is in our infrastructure to debug or resolve an operational issue.